nandunarayanan/UnitGUIRestAPI/Readme.txt

 	Test Environment will have the BOT & API files
 	Test Runner will have the google test related files For Recording2

+This update is to verify the jenkins Docker